AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This option is optional, it sets the `ACCOUNTCODE` variable to be passed back to other Asterisk applications, namely for call detail records (CDR).

 Sample:

 ```
 accountcode=RADIO   ; set the accountcode variable to RADIO
 ```

 ### althangtime=
-This controls the length of the repeater hang time when the alternate hang timer is selected with a control operator function.
+This setting controls the length of the repeater hang time when the alternate hang timer is selected with a control operator function.
 It is specified in milliseconds.

 Sample:

 ```
 althangtime=4000   ; 4 seconds
 ```

 ### aprstt=
-This option enables aprstt.
+This option enables APRStt.
 Set the `aprstt=` option to a matching context in `/etc/asterisk/gps.conf` to enable.
 You also need to have the `app_gps.so` module loaded in `/etc/asterisk/modules.conf`.

 Sample:

 ```
 aprstt = general             ;  Point to the [general] context in gps.conf
 ```